-This is a guest post from Michelle Ross.
+This is a guest post from Michelle Ross, who blogs about reading on In Search of the End of the Sidewalk.
 I met Michelle and her husband, Thad, through mutual friends last Thanksgiving, at a dinner they hosted at their home in Kuala Lumpur.
 They inspired me to travel to Borneo, where I enjoyed the sunset captured in the above photo.

 Travel.
 For many of us, it is the reason we get up and go to our jobs each day.
 I work so that I can afford to go awesome places, so that I can meet new people, and so that I can experience new adventures.
 Whether the goal is to go black water rafting on the south island of New Zealand, visit the Giant Buddha in Sichuan, China or be blown away by the waterfalls at Iguazu, Argentina, I am always happiest with a stuffed backpack and a plane ticket in hand.

 But, there is that pesky work thing that gets in the way of constant travel.
 So what do I do between trips?
 I read about other people who are hitting the road!
 There is a world of great literature out there, both fiction and non-fiction, that explores travel and makes me dream of my own next journey.
 These narratives are my way of packing my mental bags and heading out, even if I am actually curled up on the couch.

 Here are ten of my favorite books with a main character who is on the move, presented in alphabetic order since there is no way I could choose a favorite!